 3. Poor Installation: Improper installation techniques can also contribute to stucco cracks.
 If the stucco is not applied correctly or if the underlying layers are not properly prepared, it can create weak spots that are prone to cracking.

-See also What Kind Of Oil Does A Pressure Washer Need
+See also How A Pressure Washer Unloader Valve Works

 4. Improper Maintenance: Neglecting proper maintenance of stucco can accelerate its deterioration and increase the likelihood of cracks.
 Failing to address issues such as water infiltration or repairing damaged areas promptly can weaken the stucco, making it vulnerable to cracking.